 If the health professional considers it necessary to examine the worker in order to provide the assistance or advice, the health professional may give written notice to the worker to attend for an examination [s.
 249(8)].
-(See item 13.26 concerning expenses.)

-11.41 Failure to Attend the Examination, or Obstruction of the Examination
+11.41 Failure to attend the examination, or obstruction of the examination